caddis/categoree/README.md

 ### Use

-Get the name, url_title, or description of a single category by ID.
+Get the category_name, category_url_title, category_description, or category_parent_id of a single category by ID.

 ### Parameters